Google Scholar vs JSTOR

 2004.
 Google starts scientific paper search engine Scholar

-Google has launched Google Scholar - academic search engine developed with the aim of providing a simple way to search for scholarly literature such as articles, theses, books, and conference papers.
-This search engine can be useful for researchers, students, and academics due to its ability to search for scholarly content across multiple disciplines and sources, including academic publishers, online repositories, and universities.
-Google Scholar's algorithms are designed to rank search results based on the relevance of the content, making it easier for users to find the most relevant research materials.
-It allows not only to search but also to create personal online article library with folders.
-It could be a crucial tool for researchers and students around the world, with millions of users relying on it to find scholarly literature in their respective fields.
+Google has launched Google Scholar - academic search engine that provides a simple way to search for scholarly literature such as articles, theses, books and conference papers.
+It can be useful for researchers, students and academics as it allows to search for scholarly content across multiple disciplines and sources, including academic publishers, online repositories and universities.
+Google Scholar ranks search results based on the relevance of the content.
+Besides, it enables to create personal online article library with folders.
+It's slogan "Stand on the shoulders of giants", which was taken from an idea attributed to Bernard of Chartres, quoted by Isaac Newton, and is a nod to the scholars who have contributed to their fields over the centuries, providing the foundation for new intellectual achievements.